morcs/beautiful-jekyll/_posts/reducer.md

-So can a program that does anything useful be represented as a pure function?
+So can whole programs really be implemented as pure functions?

 In some cases they obviously can.
-The `bash` command `wc` for example takes a file as input and returns the number of words in the file as output.
-Given the same file it'll always return the same number.
-You can easily imagine an infinitely long table with a row for every possible sequence of text characters.
-The text in the first column and the word count in the second.
+The `bash` command `wc` for example takes some text as input and returns the number of words in the text as output.
+You can easily imagine `wc` represented as a table with a row for every possible sequence of characters.
+The second column containing the number of words in the text in the first column.
+Given the same piece of text you'll always get the same number out.

+But what about something more interesting like a web application or a video game?
+On first thoughts you'd expect to start the program with no input (other than maybe some configuration parameters), with it eventually ending with no output other than maybe an exit code.
+All of the interesting inputs and outputs are in the form of user inputs and data appearing in a database or images rendered to the screen.